synkathairo/ruebook/README.md

 ```js
 API_KEY=apiKeyTextHere
 ```
 Place your API key as needed above, derived from Google Cloud.
+Follow [these steps](https://cloud.google.com/natural-language/docs/quickstart) to activate the Cloud Natural Language API from Google Cloud.
+Then follow [these steps](https://cloud.google.com/docs/authentication/api-keys) to obtain an API key.

+## To run

+Use `npm server` within the directory to run as configured at `http://localhost:8081` or `http://127.0.0.1:8081`.